Board of Directors

 Mike RileyRiley.png

-Director - Olympia (since 2023)
+Director - Olympia (2023-2026)

 Member Since: 1997

 Mike Riley joined the Olympia Branch of The Mountaineers when he moved here from Colorado in 1997.
 Mike took the Basic Alpine Climbing Course in 1999 and started volunteering with the course in 2000.
-He became a Basic Climb Leader in 2003 and have led a dozen or so climbs.
+He became a Basic Climb Leader in 2003 and has led a dozen or so climbs.
 Mike went on to take and complete the Intermediate Alpine Climbing Course and taught the Olympia Intermediate Ice Module from 2002 through 2018.
 He has led over a dozen ice climbing trips to the Canadian Rockies, Montana and Colorado.
 Mike has climbed throughout the western US and Canada as well as Switzerland and Scotland.
 In addition to climbing, Mike is an avid mountain biker, which he got into in the late 1980’s, and has mountain biked throughout the US.

 TOM VOGLTom Vogl